Best Buy and the reluctant shopper. Sales fall as Americans pull back on spending

 The U.S. job market has remained resilient, but Americans are facing higher prices and more expensive credit with the Federal Reserve hiking benchmark interest rates to combat inflation.
 It’s more expensive to take out loans for appliances, cars and houses, or to use a credit card.
 As a result, consumers have become reluctant to spend unless there is a sale.
 They’re being more selective with what they will buy and, in many cases, trading down to buy cheaper stuff.

-Retailers are also now bracing for the impact from the ending of the student loan moratorium, which had provided one-time college students a little more financial breathing room.
+Retailers including Best Buy are also now bracing for the impact from the ending of the student loan moratorium, which had provided one-time college students a little more financial breathing room.

 “We believe that the consumer is in a good place,” CEO Corie Barry told analysts on a call Tuesday. ”But as we have said, they are making careful choices and trade-offs right for their households.”